 4.3: The following elements MUST be included in the “Notification of Transfer Completion”:

 Domain name(s)

+IANA ID(s) of Gaining Registrar(s) and link to ICANN-maintained webpage listing accredited Registrars and corresponding IANA IDs.
+If available, the name of the Gaining Registrar(s) may also be included.

 Text stating that the domain was transferred